LilyTronics/lily_py_unit_test/docs/test_suite.rst

     class MyTestSuite(lily_unit_test.TestSuite):
         ...

-Test cases are added using methods with the prefix: :code:`test_`:
+Test methods are added using methods with the prefix: :code:`test_`:

 .. code-block:: python